 Snyder makes appointment, reappointment to Natural Resources Commission

-Appointments are subject to the advice and consent of the Senate.
+Members will serve four-year terms expiring Dec.
+31, 2018.
+Their appointments are subject to the advice and consent of the Senate.